 The Nightmare Fuel in this Drug Free America ad is more subtle than most.
 It features Sasha Mitchell (known for his roles on Dallas and Step by Step) sitting in a hospital room and talking about how two years ago, his brother and his best friend, Rick, used crack to celebrate his birthday.
 The commercial is vague, but it seems that they both overdosed.
 "You know, sometimes I think Rick was the lucky one.
 He died."
 He looks over to the bed and wishes a happy birthday to his brother, who is in a vegetative state.

 A series of Public Service Announcements airing in Canada show the effects of workplace accidents on average people.
 The short commercials are produced by the Canadian WSIB (Workplace Insurance Safety Board), and often feature a person being killed in an accident right at the beginning, then proceeding to explain their mistake to a fellow employee.
 However, one of the commercials involves a young sous chef working at a restaurant, who explains how she wants to be a head chef, and talks about her fiancee.
 She explains that she is going to have a "terrible accident", grabs a heavy vat of boiling water, and slips on a grease puddle carelessly left on the floor, causing the entire pot to douse her in the boiling liquid.
-She starts screaming at a hysterical pitch, and as a co-worker yells for help, there's a split-second shot of her skin boiling, and then the picture cuts to black.
+She starts screaming at a hysterical pitch, and as a co-worker yells for help, there's a split-second shot of her skin boiling (as pictured above), and then the picture cuts to black.
 The worst part?
 These commercials air during not only primetime hours, but during shows aimed at children.